 What is a SAM Maturity Assessment?

-A SAM Maturity Assessment provides an organization a simple point in time view of your software asset management (SAM) maturity level.
+A SAM Maturity Assessment provides an organisation with a simple point-in-time view of its software asset management (SAM) maturity level.
 This gives you an independent review and benchmark from which you can progress on your SAM journey.
 It is usually performed either as a precursor to a full SAM engagement or as a periodic review during a managed service.

 SAM maturity levels

-Based on the ISO framework and the SAM processes standard, ISO/IEC 19770-1, Microsoft has developed a SAM Optimization Model that has been widely adopted in various forms across the SAM industry.
+Based on the ISO framework and the SAM processes standard, ISO/IEC 19770-1, Microsoft has developed a SAM Optimisation Model that has been widely adopted in various forms across the SAM industry.

 Although sometimes basic in their approach, iterations of this model provide a set of criteria to make consistent SAM assessments and recommendations.
-Delivered by a qualified Software Asset Management consultant, a SAM Maturity Assessment can help your organization realize greater value from SAM investments as well as help direct future SAM efforts.
+Delivered by a qualified Software Asset Management consultant, a SAM Maturity Assessment can help your organisation realise greater value from SAM investments as well as help direct future SAM efforts.

 Assessments based on the Microsoft model usually break down SAM maturity into one of four statuses: